kallaway/100-days-of-code/log.md

 Today's Progress: I managed to study on freeCodeCamp, finished almost half of the JavaScript challenges and did a little SoloLearn.
 Also, continued with Lynda course.

 Feelings: I couldn't study today because I came home late and I am feeling chronically fatigued.
 I am feeling so sleepy and makes it so hard to focus on subject.
 I need to get iron supplement to get better again.

+Day 25 : December 28, 2019

+Today's Progress: I searched through all the bookmarks that I had before, and checked out the websites.
+I decided to take FrontEnd Masters courses, I started with Web Development and git by Brian Holt; after that I continued with Kyle Simpson's javaScript course.
+Tomorrow I will continue.

+Feelings: These days I am feeling so distracted; that's why I searched through what I can do.
+First, I found a Coursera course about how to study and I will take that course when it is accepted.
+The, I listened to "Getting Things Done".
+I understood my problem and I will use the strategies like instructed in the video.
+It looks so effective.
+I am planning to be more organized.
+I need to work systematically and I should have a schedule including every hour and everyday.